Arkansas TRIO Achiever 2018

 - Nominee’s Resume/CV (.pdf format)

-Little Rock, AR on October 1st and the 2017 SWASAP Achiever’s Recognition event in Baton Rouge, LA on November 5-8thth.
-AASAP will provide a travel stipend for the Achiever and work with him/her to make the required travel arrangements for these events.
+Hot Springs, AR and the 2018 SWASAP Achiever’s Recognition event in Little Rock, AR.
+Dates will be provided and AASAP will provide a travel stipend for the Achiever and work with him/her to make the required travel arrangements for these events.

-For any questions regarding TRIO Achiever nomination, application, or selection process, please contact Dana Davidson at TRIOachiever@arkansastrio.org.
+For any questions regarding TRIO Achiever nomination, application, or selection process, please contact TRIOachiever@arkansastrio.org.

 Past TRIO Achievers